aneylon/All-the-JS/functions/README.md

 ```
 ## Arguments
   Arguments are the values passed to a function upon its invocation.

+  If no argument is specified where one is expected then the value of the named parameter will be undefined.

   The arguments property is an object that contains all the arguments passed to a function on it's invocation.